-If you tend to get greasy hair or workout at the gym every day, daily hair washing may be your thing.
-It can be nice to rinse away all the sweat and oil when you get dirty hair.
-But if you're feeling low on time—or even if you want to wash your hair less to preserve your color—you can skip the wash without anyone knowing.
+If you're committed to your daily workout or your hair tends to get greasy, then daily hair washing may be your thing.
+While it can be helpful to rinse away all the sweat and oil from your dirty hair, it's not always realistic.
+If you're feeling low on time or don't want to deal with keeping up with your lengthy hair care routine, then you can skip your daily wash without anyone knowing.

-The more you wash your hair, the more sebum, or oil, your scalp produces to compensate for it being stripped of its natural oils with shampoo.
-When you get your hair into a more natural sebum producing cycle, you'll find going a day or two between shampoos is much easier.
+The more you wash your hair, the more sebum, or oil, your scalp produces to compensate for the shampoo stripping your hair of its natural oils.
+Once your hair settles into a more natural sebum-producing cycle, then you'll find going a day or two between shampoos is doable.

-As soon as you get out of the gym, you can nix that greasy hair look by making sure your head gets a cooldown of its own.
-If you're hopping into the shower, pop on a shower cap and run some cool water over your head to slow down any sweating.
+As soon as you leave the gym, you can nix that greasy hair look by making sure your head gets a cool down of its own.
+If you're hopping into the shower post-workout, then pop on a shower cap and run some cool water over your head to slow down any sweating.

 Once you finish washing your body, your hair will still be dirty, so it's time to pull out the hairbrush.
 Using a boar bristle brush (like the Brush Strokes Oval Cushion Boar Bristle Brush, $6) will help to evenly distribute the oils in your hair from your roots to the ends.
 As weird as that sounds, your hair's natural oils will act as a conditioning agent.
 If your hair is still feeling a little damp, then flip your head over and turn the blow dryer on its cool setting.
 Then, focus the nozzle on drying the roots.

 Use a Dry Shampoo

 Dry shampoos are an excellent way to rid your hair of grease, grime, and sweat.
 You can buy dry shampoo in two different forms: powder or aerosol spray.
 Both types work to absorb oil, but depending on your hair type, you should experiment to see what works best for your hair.